MarcoSantibanez/Managing-Permissions-Using-Linux/README.md

 ![image](https://github.com/MarcoSantibanez/Managing-Permissions-Using-Linux/assets/138132151/5597ae8e-c0f5-43d4-8d96-bd20e274cc7b)

-Next with changing file permissions to determine whether any files have incorrect permissions in the projects and then change the permissions as needed.
+Next with changing file permissions to determine whether any files have incorrect permissions in projects and then change the permissions as needed.
 This action will remove unauthorized access and strengthen security on the system:

 Viewed permissions once again: